MickaelHrndz/entry/README.md

 # Credit

-A special thank you to Felix Blaschke for his [simple_animations](https://pub.dev/packages/simple_animations) package, this package literally depends on it.
+A special thank you to Felix Blaschke for his [simple_animations](https://pub.dev/packages/simple_animations) package.
+This package literally depends on it.